Citizenship And Naturalization Update, 2019

 For the latest update on naturalization to U.S. citizenship, see: The Naturalization Backlog: Causes And Consequences

 According to the Department of Homeland Security, the total number of immigrants who became U.S. citizens in 2009 was 743,715.
 This represents a significant drop from 2008 figures.

-As a green card and citizenship attorney, I suspect a significant reason for this drop is due to increasingly restrictive immigration laws aimed at lawful permanent residents.
+As a naturalization and citizenship attorney, I suspect a significant reason for this drop is due to increasingly restrictive immigration laws aimed at lawful permanent residents.
 As the pool of LPRs decreases, so too does the list of immigrants living here who are eligible to file citizenship applications.

 There are some exemptions for various requirements, some necessitating quite a bit of supporting evidence.

 In brief, here are key statistics from the 2009 DHS Annual Report on Naturalizations.

 Viewing the newly naturalized U.S. citizens by their county of origin, the DHS study demonstrates 50% come from 10 countries.
 The other 50% are spread out among all other countries of the world.

 When the data is broken into regions, it shows 37% of immigrants naturalizing in 2009 were born in Asia, followed by 34% from North America and 12% from Europe.

 Between 2008 and 2009 , the number of naturalized citizens from all regions, except Africa, decreased.
 Overall, the total number of immigrants earning citizenship fell from 1,046,539 in 2008 to 743, 715 in 2009.